 Reviews are not only important to people - they're important to Google, too!
 In fact, Google now takes online reviews into consideration when it determines your web ranking.
 Online reviews are thought to make up 10% of how search engines decide to rank search results, according to a survey by consulting company MOZ.
 This could mean the difference between appearing at the top of the page (ahead of your competitors!) or not.

 Encouraging parents to leave business reviews in online directories has a whole host of benefits, for small and large businesses alike.
 Ultimately, these reviews will make your business more visible to new parents searching for local childcare.

-Parenta’s Digital Team Leader, Sam Davey, said: “Review sites are incredibly important for your business as they’re one of the first places parents will go to find out about local services.
-They not only help you build your reputation, they can drive valuable relevant traffic to your nursery website.
+Parenta's Digital Team Leader, Sam Davey, said: "Review sites are incredibly important for your business as they’re one of the first places parents will go to find out about local services.
+They not only help you build your reputation, they can drive valuable and relevant traffic to your nursery website.